Soil Testing - Frequently Asked Questions

 Does it matter what form I use?

 Using the correct form is important!
-For example, if you are a home owner and want recommendations for a hay-field use the non-commercial hay and pasture form.
+For example, if you are a home owner and want recommendations for a hay-field use the corn, forage, pasture & hay form.
 If you are a commercial blueberry grower, use the commercial fruit form.
 If you are a homeowner and want vegetable garden recommendations, use the Home Grounds and Garden form and check the box for vegetable garden.
 If you want lawn recommendations, use the Home Grounds and Garden form and check the box for lawn.

 One completed cover sheet is sufficient if you are sending many samples on the same form.